 So many of us depend on Micro SD cards today.
+We do not expect a broken SD card to get in our way.
 If we go away on vacation, we use digital cameras or our smartphones to chronicle our days.
-We want to show family and friends pictures of a new baby, pet, or major purchase.
+We show family and friends pictures of a new baby, pet, or new purchase.
 We want to share photos of our new car.
-We snap a picture on our smartphone or tablet and upload it to social media.
-If we chose to transfer photos, we just remove the flash media card and insert into another device.
+We snap a picture on our cellphone or tablet and upload it to social media.
+If we chose to transfer photos, we just remove the flash media SD card and insert into another device.
 We take such convenience for granted.
 We might only notice how wonderful these options are once a problem arises.

 There are countless reasons, MicroSD cards can experience performance issues.
 Physical damage or power surges can overload thumb drives and USB flash drives.
 Now you fear all your files stored within are in danger of disappearing forever.
 Some people will just toss them and accept defeat.
 This could be a huge mistake.
 You may still be able to access your lost files even if the memory card is not being recognized.